 Salary, stocks, shares portfolios, property value or other non-cash assets such as government pension schemes are not considered as evidence.

 The evidence you provide can be issued from a bank in your home country or from the UK.
 There are restrictions on the acceptability of some banks’ statements.
 You can find more information on which banks can provide evidence of your funds online.

 2. Parental/legal guardian(s) bank statements

 If you are using your parents’/legal guardian’s bank accounts, you must also send:

 - Your original birth certificate or an adoption certificate or official court document confirming legal guardian status

 - A brief, signed letter from your parents/legal guardian which confirms your relationship to them, and that the funds can be used for your UK education

-- Official translations of all documents that are not in English or Welsh
+- Official translations of all documents that are not in English

 Only biological parents or legal guardians (through a court of law or adoption procedures in your country) are eligible to be considered for ‘parental’ sponsorship.
 You cannot use financial evidence which belongs to other family relatives.

 If you receive sponsorship from an official financial sponsor – such as the UK government, your national government, an international scholarship organisation, an international university or international company – you must provide an original letter which details: